caleorourke/skim/index.md

 # License

-<span class="lead">Some incomprehensible words from some high-strung people in suits.</span>
+__Some incomprehensible words from some high-strung people in suits.__

 Our code and documentation is licensed under the {{site.github.license}} license</a>.
 By contributing your code, you agree to license your contribution under the terms of this license.